-3. Stroke rate and minimum Tb scatter plots
+3. Stroke Rate and Minimum Tb Scatterplots

-The analysis shown in the scatter plots in Figures 2 through 6 is intended to display the overall relationship between stroke rates and individual TMI and SSMIS radiometer channels.
-Data presented in these scatter plots require additional processing using the gridded data described above as input.
-In Figures 2, 4, and 6, gridded data are redistributed by stroke rate in lightning-bins with a width of five strokes per ± 15 min per $0.5^{\circ} \times 0.5^{\circ}$ (or 0.08 strokes/km2/day).
-To remove statistical outliers, only lightningbins with at least five gridded-samples are included.
-Blue circles represent the average of minimum Tbs within a lightning-bin, and blue curves show the ± 1-standard deviation envelope of the Tbs.
+The analysis shown in the scatterplots in Figures 2 through 6 is intended to display the overall relationship between stroke rates and individual TMI and SSMIS radiometer channels.
+Data presented in these scatterplots require additional processing using the gridded data described above as input.
+In Figures 2, 4, and 6, gridded data are redistributed by stroke rate in lightning bins with a width of 5 strokes per ± 15 min per $0.5^{\circ} \times 0.5^{\circ}$ (or 0.08 strokes/km2/d).
+To remove statistical outliers, only lightning bins with at least five gridded samples are included.
+Blue circles represent the average of minimum Tbs within a lightning bin, and blue curves show the ± 1 standard deviation envelope of the Tbs.
 The cumulative distribution functions (CDFs) of stroke rates for each channel are presented on the right ordinates, in red.
-Figures 3 and 5 are also scatter plots, but here gridded data are redistributed by Tb in bins with a width of five Kelvin.
-Again, outliers are removed by including only Tb-bins with at least five gridded-samples.
-Blue circles represent the average of stroke rate within a Tb-bin and the error bars are the standard deviations of the stroke rates.
+Figures 3 and 5 are also scatterplots, but here gridded data are redistributed by Tb in bins with a width of 5 K. Again, outliers are removed by including only Tb bins with at least five gridded samples.
+Blue circles represent the average of stroke rate within a Tb bin, and the error bars are the standard deviations of the stroke rates.
 The cumulative distribution functions (CDFs) of Tbs for each channel are presented on the right ordinates, in red.
-We note that Figures 2 through 5 use DE-corrected stroke data, whereas Figure 6 uses non-DE corrected stroke data.
+We note that Figures 2 through 5 use DE-corrected stroke data, whereas Figure 6 uses non-DE-corrected stroke data.